TobitSoftware/chayns-toolkit/README.md

 ### The `chayns-scripts.json` Configuration File

-A `chayns-scripts.json` file in the root of your projects is used to configure certain aspects of the scripts (but is not required).
+Optionally, a `chayns-scripts.json` file in the root of your project directory configures the commands.

 Example `chayns-scripts.json` with all of the available options specified: